johnkhub/Core/API/Assets.md

 > CAVEAT 1: Boolean expressions must include the = true/false e.g. `... and is_owned` is invalid  whereas `... and is_owned=true` is valid.

 > CAVEAT 2: Boolean fields that are null in the database are treated `false` for the purposes of comparision and are returned as `false` to avoid complicating things for the calling party.

+> CAVEAT 3: The path must use `+` instead of `.` as a segment delimeter, when it is specified in the URL

 #### Built-in functions